Tattoo Sunburn: Treatment & Prevention

 Sunburn can cause your wound to open up and decrease its ability to fight bacteria, in-turn increasing the chances of contracting an infection.
 If left untreated, these infections can cause lasting damage to your tattoo.

 While getting sunburn on a new tattoo will be much more damaging than getting sunburn on an older tattoo, it doesn’t mean that lasting damage can’t potentially still be done.

 Naturally, your skin cells die and shed every day all over your body, but when exposed to intense sunlight and harsh UV rays, your skin cells will break down much faster, which is why people with sunburn usually peel a lot more than normal.

-As sunburn causes your skin to peel much quicker and more vigorously, there is a higher chance of your tattoo fading at a faster rate due to small ink particles being peeled away each time this process occurs.
+As sunburn causes apoptosis, or cell death, this results in your skin to peel much quicker and more vigorously.
+This damage and resultant peeling increase the rate at which your tattoo will fade due to small ink particles being peeled away each time this process occurs.

 Not only this, but because sunlight is absorbed better by darker colors, the ink in your tattoo (especially if it’s black/gray) will attract the sunlight more, causing your tattoo to burn at a faster rate than other areas of non-tattooed skin.

 What To Do If You Get Sunburn On A Tattoo

 If you realize you’ve been burnt around your tattoo, you’ll want to make sure you get out of the sun as quickly as possible.

 Once out of the sun, attempt to cool your skin down by having a cold bath or shower, or by compressing the area with a cold, wet towel.

 If your tattoo is new, have a quick shower instead of a bath to prevent the risk of the bathwater infecting the wound.